LeNPaul/portfolio-jekyll-theme/projects/blackenedcrust.md

 "Blackened Crust (Punk)."
 After reading up on the term, I'm just as confused as I was when I first encountered the term.
 I don't even know what to make of Crust Punk because I don't know about Punk, but insofar as I understand it, Crust is a genre that blends English Punk with elements of Extreme Metal.
 It then of course follows that Blackened Crust specifically fuses Crust with Black Metal.
 That's easy enough to understand.
 But I still don't understand the genre.
 And listening to it now -- it feels like the genre doesn't quite understand me, either.
 (But I expected worse.
 I really expected worse.)

 If I had to describe it, I'd say it's raw, fast, and crude, with a thick dirty, bassy sound.
-And this is probably why Crust Punk logos all seem to have a dirty look to them, much like with Melodic Death Metal logos.
-But those tend to be modern wordmarks (i.e. type-only logos) that are sometimes dirtied up, whereas Blackened Crust acts seem to favor wordmarks that are based on (modified versions of) the German Fraktur or Gothic script.
+And this is probably why Crust Punk logos all seem to have a **dirty look** to them, much like with Melodic Death Metal logos.
+But those tend to be modern wordmarks (i.e. type-only logos) that are sometimes dirtied up, whereas Blackened Crust acts seem to favor **wordmarks** that are based on (modified versions of) the **German Fraktur** or **Gothic script**.

 ![Blackened Crust](..\assets\img\projects\proj-9\blackenedcrust.jpg)